 What is blockchain security?

-Blockchain security refers to the set of technologies, protocols, and best practices used to protect decentralized networks, digital assets, and distributed ledger systems from unauthorized access or manipulation.
+Blockchain security refers to the technologies and practices used to protect decentralized systems, digital assets, and distributed ledgers from unauthorized access or manipulation.

 What is a 51% attack?

-A 51% attack occurs when a single entity gains control of more than half of a blockchain network’s computing power.
-This could allow manipulation of transaction verification processes.
+A 51% attack occurs when one entity controls more than half of a blockchain network’s computing power, potentially allowing manipulation of transactions.

 Can blockchain systems be hacked?

-While blockchain architecture is designed to be highly secure, vulnerabilities can occur in applications, wallets, or network infrastructure.
-Security best practices and monitoring tools help reduce these risks.
+While blockchain itself is highly secure, vulnerabilities may exist in applications, wallets, or infrastructure.
+Security best practices help reduce these risks.

 Conclusion

-Blockchain security principles form the foundation of trust in decentralized digital systems.
-By combining cryptography, distributed networks, and consensus mechanisms, blockchain technology enables secure data storage and transaction verification without centralized control.
+Blockchain security forms the foundation of trust in decentralized digital systems.
+It combines cryptography, distributed networks, and consensus mechanisms to ensure secure data storage and verification.

-As adoption expands across industries—including finance, healthcare, and supply chain management—the need for robust blockchain security continues to grow.
-Recent innovations such as zero-knowledge cryptography, AI-based monitoring, and automated smart contract verification are strengthening the protection of decentralized ecosystems.
+As adoption expands across industries such as finance, healthcare, and supply chain, the importance of strong security continues to grow.
+Innovations like zero-knowledge proofs, AI monitoring, and smart contract verification are strengthening protection.